Pius XI High School: Student government

-The Pius XI High School Student Forum is responsible for bringing student concerns to the administrative level, bringing administrative opinions, decisions, views and ideas to the student body, to solve or assist in the solving of school-wide problems and to act in the interest of the Pius XI community.
-The Forum is guided by a constitution that is renewed with each new set of representatives, board representatives and officers.
-The president of the Forum is elected to the position by the representatives at-large and the vice-president is nominated by the president and moderator, subject to approval of the Student Forum.
+The Pius XI High School Student Forum is responsible for bringing student concerns to the administrative level, bringing administrative opinions, decisions, views and ideas to the student body, to solve or assist in the solving of school-wide problems and act in the interest of the Pius XI community.
+The Forum is guided by a constitution that is renewed with each new set of representatives, board representatives, and officers.
+The president of the Forum is elected by the representatives at-large and the vice president is nominated by the president and moderator, subject to approval of the Student Forum.

 Athletics

 Pius XI is a member of the Wisconsin Interscholastic Athletic Association and participates in the Woodland Conference.
-The male athletic teams play under the name "Popes", while the females are referred to as the "Lady Popes".
+The boys' athletic teams play under the name "Popes", while the girls are the "Lady Popes".
 For one season Pius XI Popes Football team was renamed the "Storm", after which the name "Popes" was brought back permanently.
 Despite the papal nickname, no visual imagery that alludes to the Pope is used at sporting events.
-The team had an unofficial mascot of the "Sugar Bear," alluding to an advertisement from the 1960s.
-The "Sugar Bear" was absent from sporting events from 2004-2008 but made its triumphant return to the sidelines in 2009.
-It has been Pius' unofficial mascot for over 50 years.
-In 2010 the Lady Popes won their first WIAA Basketball State Championship.
+The team had an unofficial mascot of the "Sugar Bear", alluding to an advertisement from the 1960s.
+The Sugar Bear was absent from sporting events from 2004 to 2008 but returned to the sidelines in 2009.
+It has been Pius's unofficial mascot for over 50 years.
+In 2010 the Lady Popes won their first WIAA state basketball championship.

-The Popes and the Lady Popes Basketball teams were the last two teams to win the Wisconsin Independent Schools Athletic Association (WISAA) boys' and girls' state basketball championships.
-The boys' basketball team finished with a school record of 24-1 and #1 in the Milwaukee Journal Sentinel's state and area polls.
+The Popes and the Lady Popes basketball teams were the last two to win the Wisconsin Independent Schools Athletic Association (WISAA) boys' and girls' state basketball championships.
+The boys' team finished with a school record of 24-1 and #1 in the Milwaukee Journal Sentinel's state and area polls.
 The girls had 18 conference championships in as many years and 12 state titles.